 - Hit the Save button.

-Believe me, you are covered with the PassFab Excel Password Recovery whenever you forget the password to your valued Excel file.
+Believe me, you are covered with the PassFab for Excel whenever you forget the password to your valued Excel file.
 Nowadays, it is an effective software widely used by Excel users.
 We strongly recommend this tool produced by PassFab Inc. It helps through the Brute Force Attack means as well as Brute Force with Mask Attack and Dictionary Attack.

 To establish the usefulness and effectiveness of this password recovery tool, the steps to take to access the protected file whose password you cannot remember is highlighted below.

-- Third, click the attack type you want and make invasion adjustments.
+Step 3.
+Third, click the attack type you want and make invasion adjustments.

 Having read and taken all the steps stated above, you would agree that these steps are truly effective.
 We have clearly stated how to ensure the privacy so you can save Excel file with password, and how to prevent it from unauthorized modification in the early parts of this piece.
 In the part of the piece, you also have the steps involved in removing/extracting the password when forgotten.
 Watch out for more informative pieces.
 I am sure you will.